centrifugal/centrifugo/docs/content/server/protocol.md

 ```

 !!! note
     This doc will use JSON format for examples because it's human-readable.
 Everything said here for JSON is also true for Protobuf encoded case.

+!!! note
+    Method is made as ENUM in protobuf schema and can be sent as integer value but it's possible to send it as string in JSON case – this was made to make JSON protocol human-friendly.

 When Protobuf format is used then many `Command` can be sent from client to server in length-delimited format where each individual `Command` marshaled to bytes prepended by `varint` length.